 Situations like this, in times of increased caseloads and illness, require flexibility, patience and planning which is why you need to have these discussions and plans now.
 Like the radiation case study in 2019, we want to help you plan, be safe, and prevent panic and misinformation.
 As information continues to change rapidly, the best resource for the most current information on your business operations is your local government and health authority.

-Predictions say that warmer weather could moderate the spread of the disease – you often see few outbreaks in the summer.
-But to prepare now for resurgence in the Fall and Winter means you can protect yourself and your business with proactive plans and preventative measures.
+Predictions say that "prolonged or intermittent social distancing may be necessary into 2022."
+Preparing now for the virus's resurgence in the Fall and Winter means you can protect yourself and your business with proactive plans and preventative measures.

 Situations like this also require extra care for yourself and your colleagues.
 "Stress prevention and management is critical for responders to stay well and to continue to help in the situation."
 Use the support resources from the CDC available by both call and text, and work together to stay healthy.
 Jason Troyer, PhD., specializes in helping death care professionals serve their families better.
-He encourages everyone to moderate their intake of news and alcohol/substance use.
+He wrote a post for us about taking care of yourself in these ever-changing times.
 Additional resources unique to death care are available in his Finding Resilience program.

 Thank you for the work you do.

 For the next few weeks, CANA Members are invited to join us for weekly Open Forums to discuss how they're handling their response to COVID-19 and supporting their community.
 Check your inbox for instructions to join, or contact Membership Manager Brie Bingham for more information.

 US Center for Disease Control (CDC)

 US Occupational Safety and Health Administration (OSHA)

 Barbara Kemmis is Executive Director of the Cremation Association of North America.

 processes and procedures